rubyonjets/jets-docs/_docs/routing/services/alb/existing.md

 order: 2
 ---

-## Why Bring Your Own Load Balancer
+## Bring Your Own Load Balancer

-Jets supports "Bringing Your Own Load Balancer".
 The [Jets Managed ALB]({% link _docs/routing/services/alb/managed.md %}) has reasonable defaults and a ton of features.
-It should covers most use-cases.
-However, you might have special requirements where your a Custom Load Balancer is required.
-Jets makes this quite easy to do.
+It covers most use cases.
+However, you might have special requirements for your own load balancer.
+Jets allows you to use your own.

+When using an existing Load Balancer, the Jets `alb` settings are ignored.
+This is because you're "bringing your own" Load Balancer; it's outside the control of the Jets.
+You take on the responsibility of managing the ELB and its settings.

-Additionally, each Load Balancer costs $$$.
+One reason why you might want your own ALB is each Load Balancer costs $$$.
 You can use a "Shared Load Balancer" to save costs.
-The Shared Load Balancer can route base on the `host` or `path` to different apps.
+The Shared Load Balancer can route to different apps based on the `host` or `path`.

-When using an existing Load Balancer, the other elb settings are ignored by Jets.
-This is because you're "bringing your own" Load Balancer, it's outside the control of Jets.
-You take on the responsibility of managing the ELB and its settings.

 ## Enabling

-You simply register the Jets Controller Lambda Function as a Target the ALB Target Group.
+You register the Jets Controller Lambda Function as a Target in the ALB Target Group.
 You can do this via the AWS console or with this command:

     jets alb:register TARGET_GROUP

-When you register the target group, Lambda Function Permission is also added that allows the AWS Load Balancing Service to talk to your Jets Controller Lambda Function.
+When you register the target group, Lambda Function Permission is also added, which allows the AWS Load Balancing Service to talk to your Jets Controller Lambda Function.

 ## Configuring